AndreAugusto11/fabric-ethereum-token-bridging/Documentation/test-specification.md

 (we can also include the operations to rollback)

 Test cases:
-- `USER A FI` locks the asset reference in the Asset Reference chaincode successfully. `USER B FI` tries to lock the same asset.
-Should fail because the asset was already locked.
+- `BRIDGING ENTITY FI` locks the asset reference in the Asset Reference chaincode successfully. `USER B FI` tries to lock the same asset.
+Should fail because `USER B FI` does not have the permission to perform that operation.
-- `USER A FI` creates an asset reference in the Asset Reference chaincode successfully.
+- `BRIDGING ENTITY FI` creates an asset reference in the Asset Reference chaincode successfully.
-- `USER A FI` deletes an existing asset reference in the Asset Reference chaincode successfully.
+- `BRIDGING ENTITY FI` deletes an existing asset reference in the Asset Reference chaincode successfully.
 - `USER A FI` escrows 100 CBDC and those tokens are transferred to the account of `BRIDGING ENTITY FI`. `USER A FI` tries to transfer the same 100 CDBC to `USER B FI`.
 Should fail because the CBDC were escrowed.
+- `BRIDGING ENTITY FI` unescrows successfully the 100 CBDC to `USER A FI`.

 ## EVM Gateway Unit Testing
 Goals:
 - asset lock by the gateway is successful;
 - asset creation by the gateway is successful;
 - asset deletion by the gateway is successful;
-(we can also include the operations to rollback)
 - tokens are minted to the recipient address successfully when creating a new asset reference;
 - escrow of tokens in the sidechain smart contract is working as indented: this corresponds to transferring the tokens to the bridging entity;
 - when deleting an asset reference, the corresponding tokens are burned from the bridging address;
 (we can also include the operations to rollback)

 Test cases:
-- `USER A ETH` locks the asset reference in the Asset Reference smart contract successfully. `USER B ETH` tries to lock the same asset.
-Should fail because the asset was already locked.
+- `BRIDGING ENTITY ETH` locks the asset reference in the Asset Reference smart contract successfully. `USER B ETH` tries to lock the same asset.
+Should fail because `USER B ETH` does not have the permission to perform that operation.
-- `USER A ETH` creates an asset reference in the Asset Reference smart contract successfully.
+- `BRIDGING ENTITY ETH` creates an asset reference in the Asset Reference smart contract successfully.
-- `USER A ETH` deletes an existing asset reference in the Asset Reference smart contract successfully.
+- `BRIDGING ENTITY ETH` deletes an existing asset reference in the Asset Reference smart contract successfully.
-- `USER A ETH` creates an asset reference in the Asset Reference smart contract.
+- `BRIDGING ENTITY ETH` creates an asset reference in the Asset Reference smart contract.
 Should trigger the minting of tokens to `USER A ETH` address.
 - `USER A ETH` escrows 100 CBDC and those tokens are transferred to the account of `BRIDGING ENTITY ETH`.
-- `USER A ETH` deletes an asset reference corresponding to 100 CBDC and those tokens are burned to the account of `BRIDGING ENTITY ETH`.
+- `BRIDGING ENTITY ETH` deletes an asset reference corresponding to 100 CBDC and those tokens are burned to the account of `BRIDGING ENTITY ETH`.
 ## Bridging out Testing

 Goals: